srushtihj97/Chat-Assistant-Langchain/README.md

 ```
 `-w` flag to enable auto-reloading

-Please follow instructions if you want to run local LLM from [README-ollama.md](https://github.com/jivaniyash/langchain-chat-assistant/blob/main/README-ollama.md)
+Please follow instructions if you want to run local LLM from [README-ollama.md]!

-Please look at the [blog post](https://dev.to/jivaniyash/langchain-chat-assistant-using-chainlit-app-2j5a?utm_source=www.github.com)